intro2r/intro2r/unit4/exercises.md

 ```

 1. Make a bar plot of the number of runners in each age class.

-The plot should include:

- - axis labels in a larger font,

- - each bar a different colour.
+Make axis labels in a larger font, and each bar a different colour.

 2. Plot each runner's pace (y) as a function of their sex (x).

-The plot should include:

- - Proper axis labels,

- - Axis numbers in a larger font,

- - Males and females in different colours.
+Ensure proper axis labels, axis numbers in a larger font, and males and females in different colours.

 3. Plot pace as a function of age class.

-The plot should include:

- - Axis labels,

- - Each box a different colour.
+Include axis labels, and make each box a different colour.

 4. Plot each runner's time as a function of their pace.

-The plot should have:

- - Correct axis labels,

- - Increasing symbol size with increasing pace.
+Ensure correct axis labels and increasing symbol size with increasing pace.

 ### Michigan tree species